thermodo/ThermodoSDK/README.md

 In this example we simply use our View Controller as the delegate for Thermodo.
 While this works perfectly fine you probably want to have your delegate decoupled from your View Controllers if you need to access the Thermodo readings from several places since there can only be one delegate for the Thermodo device.

-## How it works

-Magic!
-And some theory with pretty picture from Marcus!

 ## FAQ

 ### Can I try/use ThermodoSDK without a Thermodo Device?